Psycho-Pirate: Roger Hayden

-Roger Hayden is a jailed gangster (later retconned into a young 20-year-old who was sentenced to a year in prison for attacking his emotionally abusive psychiatrist father) who is a cellmate to Halstead on Earth-Two.
+Roger Hayden is a jailed gangster who is a cellmate to Halstead on the parallel universe of Earth-Two.
 Halstead's dying wish, to have a legacy, prompts him to tell Hayden of a secret which he has divined in his jail years: the existence of the Medusa Masks.
 These golden masks bestow upon the wearer the power to project emotions onto others.
 Hayden finds these masks, merges them into a single faceplate and uses its powers to become a supervillain.
-It becomes increasingly apparent that he is addicted to absorbing others' emotions, though it causes him pain, possibly brought on by the combination of all of the masks into one.
-He is eventually imprisoned after a battle with Doctor Fate and Hourman.